bkvn/web-app/progress-reports/progress-report-1.md

 ## 6. What parts of the application, in the past week, were frustrating?

-Learning how to set a default size for each page so that wireframe will have a consistent feel for users using computers with different screen sizes was a bit frustrating.
+Learning how to set a default size for each page so that wireframe will have a consistent feel for users and adjust to different screen sizes automatically was a bit frustrating.

 ## 7. Did you have to radically alter something you'd finished previously?